kubecost/docs/custom-prom.md

 # Custom Prometheus

 Integrating Kubecost with an existing Prometheus installation can be nuanced.
-We recommend first installing Kubecost with a bundled Prometheus ([instructions](http://kubecost.com/install)) as a dry run before integration with your own Prometheus.
+We recommend first installing Kubecost with a bundled Prometheus ([instructions](http://kubecost.com/install)) as a dry run before integrating with your own Prometheus.
 We also recommend getting in touch (team@kubecost.com) for assistance.

+**Note:** integrating with an existing Prometheus is officially supported under all Kubecost commerical plans.

 __Required Steps__